Satsukil/BYI/README.md

 ALSO, sorry if i come out as rude sometimes.
 I may be in a bad mood or some heart shattering things happened

-IF i ingore you, im either afk or asleep
+IF i ignore you, im either afk or asleep

-i wont be accepting random friend reqs x
+i wont be accepting random friend reqs